gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 Note that by changing the URL, all remote URLS will change, so you'll have to manually edit them in any local repository that points to your GitLab instance.

-### Relative URL requirements

-The Omnibus GitLab package is shipped with pre-compiled assets (CSS, JavaScript, fonts, etc.).
-If you configure Omnibus with a relative URL, the assets will need to be recompiled, which is a task which consumes a lot of CPU and memory resources.
-To avoid out-of-memory errors, you should have at least 2GB of RAM available on your system, while we recommend 4GB RAM, and 4 or 8 CPU cores.

 ### Enable relative URL in GitLab

 Follow the steps below to enable relative URL in GitLab: